orangeNotebook/game-tracker/README.md

 # Game Tracker

-This repository contains code for both the server and client of the game tracker app
+This repository contains code for [games tracker](https://games-tracker.azurewebsites.net/).
+It is a react/express application for tracking the winners of board games or similar

 ## Running the program